rspeele/infix.el/README.md

 expansion, it can be expected to have no performance penalty on byte-compiled code, compared to writing the S-expression manually.

+## Doesn't require spaces

+Elisp parses `1+2` as a symbol, strange though it is.
+Normally you can actually use this like any other symbol, for example assigning it a value with `(setq 1+2 0)`.
+The `$` macro automatically breaks this out and re-parses it as `1 + 2` before translating it to `(+ 1 2)`.

+If you don't want this behavior (which can admittedly be confusing in the presence of variables `named-like-this`), you can use the `$:` macro instead, which does not do any mangling of symbols.

 ## Plays nicely with s-exprs

 The `$` macro _only rearranges the top-level terms it is applied to_.